Frequently Asked Questions

 May I have my surgery performed by the physician of my choice and the facility of my choice?

 No. The surgery is covered only if performed at a Duke University Health System facility by a Duke Metabolic and Weight Loss Surgery Center surgeon and you meet the requirements of the Duke Metabolic and Weight Loss Surgery Center.
-The Duke Metabolic and Weight Loss Surgery Center surgeon must also request precertification from Prima Health if you are on the Duke Select plan or BCBSNC if you are on the Duke Options or Blue Care plan.
+The Duke Metabolic and Weight Loss Surgery Center surgeon must also request precertification from Coventry if you are on the Duke Select plan or BCBSNC if you are on the Duke Options or Blue Care plan.

 Are my dependents eligible for bariatric surgery assuming I have met my five years of continuous service as an employee with Duke?